 Bonne vacances is wishing someone a good holiday.
 This one is unlike Bon voyage above, which could be used even for a business trip.

 Adieu is the formal farewell in French.
 As in English, a bit dramatic and a bit formal.
 It is rarely used in daily conversation, but more often in literature.
-(Or I suppose in a suicide note!
+(Or I suppose in a goodbye note by someone taking their own life!
 Yikes!)